carpentries-incubator/workflows-nextflow/_episodes/02-nextflow_scripting.md

 {: .language-groovy }

-- A function can take multiple arguments separating them with a comma.
+- A function can take multiple arguments separated by commas.
 - The `return` keyword can be omitted and the function implicitly returns the value of the last evaluated expression.
 (Not recommended)
 - Explicit types can be omitted.
 (Not recommended):